 If you choose a higher level of cover, you’ll be protected for a wider range of events and can also be insured against accidental loss or damage.
 Make sure you look for a policy which has new for old replacement for your contents too.
 Some policies will also provide cover if something happens to your items while you’re away from home.

 Remember, it’s easy to underestimate how much your possessions are worth, so it’s a good idea to go room to room and estimate how much it would cost to replace each item.
 You’ll be surprised at how quickly the total adds up.
-CGU has a Home Contents Calculator you can use to determine the value of your contents.
+Online tools, such as CGU's Home Contents Calculator can be useful in giving you an idea of your replacement cost estimates1.

 Also remember to consider more expensive items such as electronics and jewellery and speak to your insurer about including them on your policy.
 Review your contents insurance each year and add on any items or increase your policy if necessary.
 Also, hold on to any receipts for more expensive items as proof of purchase as this will make things easier at claim time.